Confluex/mule-labs/README.md

 # Confluex Mule Extensions

-This is a library of extension to Mule code.
-It contains utility code for testing, etc.
+This is a sandbox which we use to test and enhance ideas for libraries for Mule extensions.
+If they mature, they will be promoted to a top level project or as a pull request into the Mule project itself.

-This library is still under heavy development.
-Feel free to use, contribute but there could be changes to the API until it reaches 1.0 status.
-Of course, we'll try to keep breaking changes to a minimum.
+Until then, feel free to use them.
+We'll try to keep breaking changes to a minimum.

 **Table of Contents**

 * [Module: confluex-test-notifications] (#confluex-test-notifications)
+* [Module: confluex-test-notifications] (#confluex-performance-tools)
 * [Using the Extensions] (#using-the-extensions)
 * [License] (#License)